OzerYavuzaslan/C_Programming/TC_Identity_No/README.md

-### This is program checks that the given TC identity num is valid or not.
+### This is program checks the given TC identity num is valid or not.